 There has been a strong bond between the University of Oxford and Australia since the first European settlement of the continent.
 In fact, many of the original settlers and colonists were Oxonians, among them John Garrett Bussell, a prominent settler and Sir Richard Bourke, governor of New South Wales from 1831-1837.
-Today a striking number of top Australian students and scholars find their way to Oxford: with a population of approximately twenty-four million, Australia is currently Oxford's fifth-largest source of students by domicile.
+Today a striking number of top Australian students and scholars find their way to Oxford: with a population of approximately twenty-four million, Australia is currently Oxford's eighth-largest source of international students.

 Research on Australia at Oxford is conducted across a range of disciplines and departments.
 Comparative research on Australia takes place in the faculties of law, politics, economics, and sociology.

 In the medical sciences, the Clinical Trial Service Unit & Epidemiological Studies Unit included Australia in its study of mortality from smoking in developed countries, and have shown that deaths from lung cancer in Australia have now gone down to pre-1950s levels, after peaking in the 1970s, thanks to worldwide education about the dangers of smoking.